Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

       - Tried this loss for 5 epochs but result was not imroving much.
 Max Mask IOU = 0.76 and Max Depth IOU = 0.39

      2. L1 Smooth Loss :-
-      - It gave me following results
       - Time took to complete 100 batches of size 32 = 83 seconds
       - Time took to complete 1 epoch = 130 minutes
       - Mask Loss = 0.004
       - Depth Loss = 0.0130
       - IOU for Mask = 0.777
       - IOU for depth Image = 0.528
-      - Although loss value is reduced very much but the respective improvement is not visible in the predicted iamges and IOUs.
+      - Although loss value is reduced very much but the respective improvement is not visible in the predicted images and IOUs.
       - Below is the Image got while training the model.
         - Description of the Image :-
           - 1st Image Grid = Ground Truth of Depth Image.